MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 # Overview of search in SharePoint Online

-Learn how you can customize the search experience in SharePoint Online to help users find the information they're looking for.
+If you're responsible for search in your organization, learn how you can customize the search experience in SharePoint Online to make it easier for users to find the information they're looking for.

+SharePoint Online has a **classic** and a **modern** search experience, see [what’s new in the modern experience](https://support.office.com/en-us/article/What-s-new-in-search-in-Office-365-b81ab573-ec9c-4aa9-a369-b3c630f878a7).
+Users find modern search boxes on the SharePoint Online home page, hub sites, communication sites, and modern team sites.
+Both search experiences use the same search index to find search results, but there are [differences](differences-classic-modern-search.md) in how the search results are displayed and ranked.

 Below are the **main areas** where you can customize the search experience and make sure that search is performing the way you want.

-Many of the search features are available on the [search administration page](manage-search-the-admin-center.md) in the SharePoint admin center.
+Many of the search features are available on the [search administration page](manage-search-the-admin-center.md) in the SharePoint admin center. **All** these search features affect the classic search experience, **some** of the features also affect the modern search experience.
+Learn [what's supported in the modern search experience](differences-classic-modern-search.md).

 The high-level overview of [How search works](overview-of-search.md#howsearchworks) can also help you understand where and how you can impact the search experience in SharePoint Online.

 ## Make sure the content can be found